 The current processes surrounding elections in Washington State, including voter registration and ballot submission, are inaccessible, especially to people that have been historically disenfranchised.
 Students and young people have often been provided with the least access to these processes, largely leaving the student voice out of democratic decisions.
 Voter turnout is low at both the state and federal levels and the lack of access to the voting process is largely to blame.
-Making voter registration and ballot submission more open and accessible would provide a lot more opportunity for students' voices to be heard and represented.
-The proposed bills that could accomplish
+These issues directly impact and improve students' lives by increasing the ability for their voices to be heard and represented in our government and reducing the costs associated with the process of voting.
+Since these costs disproportionately affect people with a lower income, like most students and people with marginalized identities, they decrease voter registration and turnout and therefore the representation of these groups.
+Making voter registration and ballot submission more open and accessible would provide more opportunity for students' voices to be heard and represented.
+WWU already has a powerful voter registration drive, these pieces of legislation could help us to do an even better job reaching out to students that we aren't currently getting to.
+In addition to this the increase in numbers of voters registered directly correlates to the amount of power that we have with legislators in Olympia The proposed bills that could accomplish: